 Course Syllabus

-Criminal Justice 106
+Criminal Justice 110

-Introduction to the American Corrections
+Criminal Law

 Fall 2012

 Dr. Michael Caldero

 Office: Online

 Office Hours: Monday through Sunday (online)

 Phone: 425-564-5297

 E-mail: mcaldero@bellevuecollege.edu

 Class meets online

-Textbooks: Corrections in the 21st Century.
-Frank Schmallegar Pub: McGraw-Hill.
+Textbooks: Essentials of Criminal Law.
+Author: Chamelin and Thomas Pub: Pearson.

-ISBN 978-0-07-802647-8.
+ISBN 978-0-13-511057-7.

+AND the latest edition of the RCW (Revised Codes of Washington).
+You may download Section 9A from the state of Washington website instead of purchasing the book.
+Or, copy section 9A from another students RCW.
 AND An EasyGuide to APAStyle by: Schwartz, Landrum, and Gurung.
 Sage Publications ISBN 978-1-4129-9124-7.
-Syllabus and Pre-Test: During the first week of this course you will need to take the "syllabus test" and the "Pre-Test", it is a ten point deduction from you final score if not taken and can only be taken during the first week.
+Syllabus test: During the first week of this course you will need to take the "syllabus test" and the "Pre-Test", it is a ten point deduction from you final score if not taken and can only be taken during the first week.
 Go to the week one module and just click on the "syllabus test" and the "pre-test" icons after you have read this syllabus.
 You must have:

-- Internet access
+Internet access

 - Text -

 - An open mind

 COURSE DESCRIPTION: